suatatan/suatatan.github.io/_posts/2017-03-18-what-if-there-is-a-god.md

 ---
+date: 2017-03-18
 layout: post
+tags:
+- english
+- longread
+- opinion
+- technology
-title: "What if there is a god?"
+title: What if there is a god?
-date: 2017-03-18
 ---

 ![banner](/images/banner.png)